 It’s already going to be a long day of driving, but if you have the energy and start early, take an alternative route on your way to Gullfoss to Þjórsárdalur Valley.

-This is one of those more off-the-beaten path spots in this part of Iceland, and could be a nice reprieve from the touristy Golden Circle route that will make up most of the day.
+This is one of those more off-the-beaten path spots in this part of Iceland, and could be a nice reprieve from the touristy Golden Circle itinerary that will make up most of the day.

 The valley is located in the southern highlands of Iceland and boasts plenty of beautiful features to make the detour an attractive one to make.